-The Linux virtual file system or virtual file system generally is a layer on the top of your actual file system which allows the user to access different types of file systems, you can think of virtual file system as an interface between the kernel and the actual file system.
+The Linux virtual file system or virtual file system generally is a layer that sits on the top of your actual file system which allows the user to access different types of file systems, you can think of virtual file system as an interface between the kernel and the actual file system.

-Other operating systems also make use of virtual file systems in different forms like Registry in windows.
+Other operating systems also make use of virtual file systems in different forms like Registry in Windows.

 Table of Contents